anrbn/GATOR/README.md

 ## Reporting an Issue
 If you encounter any problems with this tool, I encourage you to let me know.
 Here are the steps to report an issue:

-1. **Check Existing Issues**: Before reporting a new issue, please check the existing issues in our GitHub repository.
+1. **Check Existing Issues**: Before reporting a new issue, please check the existing issues in this repository.
 Your issue might have already been reported and possibly even resolved.

 2. **Create a New Issue**: If your problem hasn't been reported, please create a new issue in the GitHub repository.
 Click the Issues tab and then click New Issue.